RiyaPatil28/FaceTrack/replit.md

 ## Overview

-This is a Python-based Smart Attendance System that uses computer vision and face recognition technology to automatically track employee attendance.
-The system combines OpenCV for face detection, the face_recognition library for facial encoding, and Streamlit for the web interface.
+This is a Python-based Smart Attendance System that uses computer vision technology to automatically track employee attendance.
+The system currently uses OpenCV for face detection and Streamlit for the web interface, with plans to integrate full face recognition capabilities.
 It stores employee data and attendance records in a local SQLite database.

+## Recent Changes

+**January 28, 2025 - Core System Implementation:**
+- ✓ Complete Streamlit web application with multi-page navigation
+- ✓ SQLite database integration for employee and attendance management
+- ✓ OpenCV integration for real-time face detection
+- ✓ Manual attendance marking system for testing
+- ✓ Reports and analytics dashboard
+- ✓ System status monitoring with dependency checks
+- → Face recognition library installation in progress (dlib compilation issues)

 ## User Preferences